 There are lots of cryptocurrencies available.
 If one becomes popular its value may increase quickly, but its value can also suddenly drop, sometimes permanently.

 The risk increases if you invest in the futures market through contracts for differences (CFDs) where you make (or lose) money by predicting how the price of cryptocurrencies might change.
 These products are typically offered with leverage so you may only pay a portion of the value of your trade upfront but if you lose, you will need to repay the full amount borrowed, plus any amount you’ve lost.
 Even small movements in currency values can have a big impact on any gains or losses you make.

 Your ‘coins’ may be stolen

 All online transactions are at risk of cyber-crime.
 The cryptocurrency in your digital wallet can be stolen just like the money in your real wallet – with very little chance of it being returned.
-Cryptocurrency market places and exchanges can also be at risk of cyber-attack.
+Cryptocurrency marketplaces and trading platforms can also be at risk of cyber-attack.

 Cryptocurrencies aren’t widely accepted

 Cryptocurrencies have less practical value than money which can be used to buy all goods and services.

-Make sure any New Zealand exchange you use:
+Make sure any New Zealand platform you use: